tanishqdaniel/activity04-mini-competition/README.md

 2. In the `competition-files` subfolder, you will be greeted by a new `README.md` file.
 3. Ask questions in class as you are working.
-Remember that you are working as a team (team roster usernames are posted in the **Week 6 (Jun 12-18) Tasks** document on Blackboard) to complete this mini-competition, including providing a two-slide presentation (more details in the `competition-files` subfolder).
-You will likely need to do some work between of our class meetings, remember that you can use our Teams workspace (linked on Blackboard), and post questions/issues in the **Muddy** channel or send direct messages to your team members.
+Remember that you are working as a team (team roster usernames are posted in Teams to complete this mini-competition, including providing a two-slide presentation (more details in the `competition-files` subfolder).
+    You will likely need to do some work between of our class meetings.
+    Remember that you can use our Teams workspace (linked on Blackboard), and post questions/issues in the **Muddy** channel or send direct messages to your team members.
 If someone else already posted what you though was muddy, add any clarification to their post and give them a “+ 1” 👍.
 Remember that this space is for conversations as well as posting questions.
 Read through your peers’ muddy posts and do your best to provide help.

-## Attribution

-This activity is based on [This is Statistics](https://thisisstatistics.org/)’s Fall Data Challenge.